jeromecoupe/sassgrids/readme.md

         }
     }

-When defining a breakpoint, you can choose if that breakpoint has to be used for grids and if namespaced (silent) grid classes are to be created for it using the third parameter in the sass list defintion in `_variables.scss`
+When defining a breakpoint, you can prevent it from beeing used to generate grids and namespaced (silent) grid classes.
+Just set the third parameter in the sass list defintion in `_variables.scss` to `false`

     $breakpoints:(
         "below-medium"   "(min-width:1em) and (max-width:46.875em)"   false,